QubiPy-Labs/QubiPy/README.md

 ![v0.2.3](https://img.shields.io/badge/beta_version-0.2.3-green)

 ###  IMPORTANT NOTICE
-At the moment and as QubiPy is still in a very early stage of development, a PyPi package is not provided.
-The only alternative right now is to clone the repository in your personal environment and use it.
+QubiPy is in beta phase and may change considerably until the stable version.
+Keep this in mind when using the library.
 ### Requirements
 To install the necessary dependencies, run this command in the console :
 ```